msaari/relevanssi-live-ajax-search/readme.txt

 This will make Relevanssi Live Ajax Search use a different method of fetching the results.
 This method is compatible with WPML.
 This method uses the `search-results-query.php` template instead of the default `search-results.php` template in Relevanssi Live Ajax Search, so take note if you want to customize the template to use the right base template for your customization.

 == Changelog ==
+* The messages template is no longer loaded with AJAX.
+Instead, it is included in the JS localization.
+If you want to load it with AJAX, have the `relevanssi_live_ajax_search_ajax_messages` filter hook return `true`.

 = 2.2 =
 * The search form now also responds to the `input` event, which makes the search respond to context menu paste.
 * You can now override the default messages template by placing your custom template in the `relevanssi-live-ajax-search` directory in your theme.